HEXXXxxxuan/ecoACT-android-application/items/report.md

    * *Code Locations**: Defined in [`DataFetcher.java`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/java/com/go4/utils/DataFetcher.java#L138) in the `fetchHistoricalDataTOCSV()` method to ensure no duplicate records are stored in the CSV.
    * *Reasons*:
       * *O(1) average time complexity for both insertions and lookups, which is critical for checking the existence of records efficiently before writing to the CSV.*
-      * *Prevents the need for additional loops or checks to ensure that duplicate suburb records (with the same timestamp) are not written.*
+      * *Prevents the need for additional loops or checks to ensure that duplicate suburb records are not written.*
       * *Helps maintain the integrity of the dataset by ensuring that only new, unique records are appended to the file, reducing redundant data.*
 4. *AVL Tree*
    * *Objective: Used for storing suburb data in a balanced manner to ensure efficient lookups, insertions, and deletions.*